yaswaz/starbucks_capstone_project/README.md

 reward: (numeric) money gained from "offer completed"
 time: (numeric) hours after start of test

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
+The full set of files related to this course are owned by Udacity and can be seen in the Data section of this repo.
 This README also serves as a template for students to follow in creating their own project README files..

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
 There is a jupyter notebook that documents and runs all the code for the project.

 ## Results<a name="results"></a>